ESiWACE/esdm/README.md

 		cd build
 		make -j

-  To run the tests call:
+  To run the test suite call:

+		cd build
 		make test

   You may also choose to configure with a different hdf5 installation (see ./configure --help) e.g.: